ClickHouse/clickhouse-docs/docs/en/cloud/get-started/sql-console/04-creating.md

   ![run selected query](@site/docs/en/cloud/images/sqlconsole/run-selected-query.png)

-Running the command at the current cursor position can be achieved in a two ways:
+Running the command at the current cursor position can be achieved in two ways:
 * Select ‘At Cursor’ from the extended run options menu (or use the corresponding `cmd / ctrl + shift + enter` keyboard shortcut

   ![run at cursor](@site/docs/en/cloud/images/sqlconsole/run-at-cursor-2.png)